AlexNexton/MS2-LingLang/README.md

 # ![Logo](assets/readmeImg/linglangtitle.png) #

-***LingLang** is an online learning platform where children can learn or continue learning a second or third language through games.
+***LingLang** is an online learning platform where children can learn or continue learning a second or third language through fun games.
 In my professional capacity as a teacher of languages, I designed the website in response to Covid-19 (in 2020) to enable parents to continue to provide language lessons while home schooling.
 Using games and online classes, the idea is to create an online community where parents and their children can create new social enviornments and become part of a fun new unique way of learning.*